Bochoxic/MLOPS_Tomato_Project/reports/README.md

 > *We used the following two services: Engine and Bucket.
 Engine is used for... and Bucket is used for...*
 >
 > Answer:
+---
 We used the following services:
 -	Compute Engine: to create and run a virtual machine, which has allowed us to essentially run an operating system that behaves like a completely separate computer.
-After creating an appropriate VM we log into it and run our code in that machine. **COMENTAR CARACTERÍSTICAS ETC**
+After creating an appropriate VM we log into it and run our code in that machine.
+We have been able to use GPU instance with which the model training has been faster, leting us to develop better models.
 -	Cloud storage: to store the data in the cloud to make it easier to share, expand and not to lose it.
+We have created a bucket to save the images using dvc, b       being able to pull them whenever we wanted.
--	Container registry: **COMPLETAR**
+-	Container registry: It is where docker images are saved.
+---

 ### Question 18